Super169/RobotControl.Distribution/README.md

 The version number has the format as MAJOR.MINOR.ENHANCEMENT.FIX
 1. MAJOR - may involve hardware change
-2. MINOR - which some new feature added
+2. MINOR - with some new feature added
 3. ENHANCEMENT - just has minor improvement on existing features
 4. Fix - fix on existing version